What to Expect at Crown of Life

 What to do

-Feel free to join in as your comfortable or just sit and listen.
+Feel free to join in as you're comfortable or just sit and listen.
 Service folders and a projection are availalbe to help you follow along with the service.
 We follow a traditional style of worship centered around God speaking to us in his Word and the congregation responding in word and song.
 It can take some getting used to if you're unfamiliar.

 What about the Kids